 - And there is much more….

 IMPORTANT: Physician Fee Schedule RVF guidelines are binding for ALL carriers that bill Medicare.

-To ensure you are using the Physician Fee Schedule Relative Value File correctly, join coding and billing expert, Tracy Bird, FACMPE, CPC, CPMA, CEMC, CPC-I, during her upcoming live online training on Thursday, November 21st at 1pm ET; where you will find the answers you need fast and effortlessly for:
+To ensure you are using the Physician Fee Schedule Relative Value File correctly, join coding and billing expert, Tracy Bird, FACMPE, CPC, CPMA, CEMC, CPC-I, during her online training; where you will find the answers you need fast and effortlessly for: